Andrew Gwynne

-Andrew John Gwynne (born 4 June 1974) is a British politician who has been the Member of Parliament (MP) for Gorton and Denton, previously Denton and Reddish, since 2005.
-He was the Parliamentary Under-Secretary of State for Public Health and Prevention from 2024 until February 2025, when he was dismissed and had his Labour membership suspended because of offensive messages he had written on WhatsApp.
+Andrew John Gwynne (born 4 June 1974) is a British politician who was the Member of Parliament (MP) for Gorton and Denton, having previously represented Denton and Reddish, from 2005 to 2026.
+A member of the Labour Party, he served as Parliamentary Under-Secretary of State for Public Health and Prevention from 2024 to 2025.

-Gwynne served in the shadow cabinet of Jeremy Corbyn as Shadow Minister without Portfolio from 2016 to 2017.
-He was Shadow Secretary of State for Communities and Local Government and Labour Party Co-National Campaign Coordinator from 2017 to 2020.

-In 2023, he became the President of Friends of Real Lancashire, a group dedicated to promoting and preserving the heritage and identity of the historic county of Lancashire, following the death of the group's founder.
-He is the son of the late broadcaster and pundit John Gwynne.
+Gwynne was dismissed from his ministerial role and had his Labour membership suspended in February 2025 because of offensive messages he had written in a WhatsApp group chat with other Labour MPs.
+He stood down as an MP in January 2026 on health grounds.

 Early life and education

-Andrew Gwynne was born on 4 June 1974 in Manchester.
-He was educated at Egerton Park Community High School (now called Denton Community College) in Denton, Tameside College of Technology in Ashton-under-Lyne, North East Wales Institute of Higher Education in Wrexham from 1992 to 1995 and the University of Salford from 1995 to 1998, earning a BA in Politics and Contemporary History.
+Gwynne was born on 4 June 1974 at Saint Mary's Hospital, Manchester.
+He is the son of sports commentator and reporter John Gwynne.
+He was educated at Egerton Park Community High School in Denton, Tameside College of Technology in Ashton-under-Lyne, North East Wales Institute of Higher Education in Wrexham from 1992 to 1995 and the University of Salford from 1995 to 1998, where he earned a BA in Politics and Contemporary History.

-Political career
+Early political career

-Gwynne on 2 May 1996 was elected to Tameside Metropolitan Borough Council.
+Gwynne became a member of the Labour Party in 1992.
+He was elected to represent Denton West on Tameside Council at the 1996 local elections, becoming the youngest councillor in England, aged 21.
+He was re-elected to the council in 2000 and 2004.
+Gwynne worked for the Member of Parliament for Denton and Reddish, Andrew Bennett, from 2001 to 2005.

 Parliamentary career

-1st term (2005–2010)
+First term (2005–2010)

-At the 2005 general election, Gwynne was elected to Parliament as Labour MP for Denton and Reddish with 57.4% of the vote and a majority of 13,498.

-He was appointed to the House of Commons Procedure Committee in June 2005 and, on 10 November 2005, was promoted to become a Parliamentary private secretary (PPS) to Patricia Scotland, as Minister of State for Criminal Justice and Offender Management at the Home Office.

-Between July 2007 and June 2009, he served as the Parliamentary private secretary to the Home Secretary, the Rt Hon Jacqui Smith MP.
+At the 2005 general election, Gwynne was elected as Labour MP for Denton and Reddish with 57.4% of the vote and a majority of 13,498.
+He was appointed to the House of Commons Procedure Committee in June 2005 and, on 10 November 2005, was promoted to become a Parliamentary private secretary (PPS) to Patricia Scotland, the Minister of State for Criminal Justice and Offender Management at the Home Office.
+From July 2007 to June 2009, he served as the Parliamentary private secretary to the Home Secretary, Jacqui Smith.
 In June 2009, he became Parliamentary Private Secretary to the Secretary of State for Children, Schools and Families, then Ed Balls.

-2nd term (2010–2015)
+Second term (2010–2015)

 At the 2010 general election, Gwynne was re-elected as MP for Denton and Reddish with a decreased vote share of 51% and a decreased majority of 9,831.

-In October 2010 Gwynne became a Shadow Transport Minister with responsibility for passenger transport.
-In the Opposition front bench reshuffle of October 2011 he was appointed to the Shadow Health team by Ed Miliband.
+In October 2010, Gwynne became a shadow transport minister with responsibility for passenger transport.
+In the Opposition frontbench reshuffle of October 2011, he was appointed to the shadow health team by Ed Miliband.